-Items % expenditure
+ltems % expenditure

 Labour 27.2%

 Bricks 12.9%

 Steel 15.4%

 Cement 15.\$

 Timber 12.5%

 Super -on 16.1%

 - 12. (i) What will he the degree of angle for representing expenditure on steel - (ii) What will be the degree of angle for representing expenditure on Cement and Bricks - (iii) What will the degree of angle for representing expenditure on Labour plus Supervission - 13.
 Explain difference between the primary data and thesecondary data (4) - 14.
-Calculate Pasche's price index from the following data: (4)
+From the following data constrict index of industrial production (4)